Supra-Labs/supra-dev-hub/Knowledge base/SDK_Errors.md

 ```
 "moduleResolution": "node",
 ```
 It will still have a warning, but The build will be working.

+Below is the warning you will get:
 ```
 The generated code contains 'async/await' because this module is using "topLevelAwait".
 However, your target environment does not appear to support 'async/await'.